trapacska/temp-01/README.md

 Based on the model and available infos above.

-- Create a step which has one input for Bitrise personal access token and one output (PREVIOUS_BUILD_FAILED for example)
+- Create a step which has one input for Bitrise personal access token and one output (PREVIOUS_BUILD_STATUS for example)
 - The step should find out what trigger_event_type if the actual build:
   - BITRISE_GIT_TAG set = tag
   - BITRISE_PULL_REQUEST set = pull request